List of Australian women's soccer champions: A-League Women (2008–present)

-Total titles won
+Total championships won

 There are 10 clubs which have won the Australian women's top level title.
 The most recent to join the list were Central Coast Mariners (2024–25), and before that Melbourne City (2015–16 champions) then Melbourne Victory (2013–14).

 Three teams have finished as runners-up without ever winning: Northern NSW Pride during the Women's National Soccer League era, Perth Glory, and Western United during the A-League Women era.

-Teams in bold currently compete in the A-League Women as of the 2024–25 season.
+Teams in bold currently compete in the A-League Women as of the 2025–26 season.